best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 ## Use project templates

 Many analysts choose to use similar structures for multiple projects even though project structure can be flexible.
-Consistency in structure makes it easier to navigate unfamiliar projects.
+Consistency in structure makes it easier to navigate unfamiliar projects, especially if they use the same coding style.
 It means that members of the team can quickly orient themselves when joining an existing project or starting a new one.

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter) is a command-line tool that creates projects from templates (cookiecutters).